espressif/esp-idf/docs/en/api-reference/peripherals/usb_host.rst

 Devices
 ^^^^^^^

 The Host Library hides the details of device handling (such as connection, memory allocation, and enumeration) from the clients.
 The clients are provided only with a list of already connected and enumerated devices to choose from.
-During enumeration, each device is configured to use configuration 1.
+During enumeration, each device is automatically configured to use the first configuration found (i.e., the first configuration descriptor returned on a Get Configuration Descriptor request).
+For most standard devices, the first configuration will have a ``bConfigurationValue`` of ``1``.

 It is possible for a two or more clients to simultaneously communicate with the same device as long as they are not communicating to the same interface.
 However, multiple clients can simultaneously communicate with the same device's default endpoint (EP0), which will result in their control transfers being serialized.